RunningPiano1/Isaac_BlueStampPortfolio/index.md

 # Isaac's Project
 For my project, I built a thermal camera system powered by the Raspberry Pi 4 that can create heatmaps, measure distances, and even trigger an alarm when temperatures rise too high.
 One of the most difficult challenges I was met with was installing and configuring the necessary software and modules but that made my first successful heatmap display even more rewarding.
-Developing this project strengthened persistence, creativity, and problem-solving skills while transforming my ideas into a functioning tool with real-world potential.
+Developing this project strengthened my persistence, creativity, and problem-solving skills while transforming my ideas into a functioning tool with real-world potential.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|